nghttp2/nghttp2/README.rst

     }

-With ``-t`` option, the program can accept more familiar HTTP/1 style header field block.
-Each header set is delimited by empty line:
+With the ``-t`` option, the program can accept more familiar HTTP/1 style header field blocks.
+Each header set is delimited by an empty line:

 Example::